TEAMMATES/teammates/devdocs/orientation-guide.md

     * [feature overview](https://teammatesv4.appspot.com/features.html) (users’ point of view)

 2. Decide in which role(s) you want to contribute. i.e., tester, copy-editor, etc. as specified [earlier in this document](#knowledge-required).
-3. If you are aiming for tech writer or tester roles, get an instructor account using the link in the TEAMMATES home page.
-Remember to mention the purpose of your request under any other comments.

-    If you are sure you want to become a contributor, you can skip this step.
+    * If you are aiming for tech writer or tester roles, get an instructor account using the link in the TEAMMATES home page.
+Remember to mention the purpose of your request under any other comments.If you are sure you want to become a contributor, you can skip this step.
 In Phase B, you get to set up TEAMMATES on your own machine and use that instance to try the functionality.

-    If you plan to contribute code, continue with the tasks below.
+    *  If you plan to contribute code, continue with the tasks below.

 _**Phase B**: Set up locally_

 1. Set up TEAMMATES development environment on your computer.